 We’ve all seen the pitches on social media via platforms like GoFundMe.
-From paying medical bills to fundraising for post-natural disaster rebuilding to help funding IVF, even pleas to raise money for a trip to Disney World, people are using crowdfunding to help raise money for nearly anything.
+From paying medical bills to fundraising for post-natural disaster rebuilding to help with funding IVF treatments, even pleas to raise money for a trip to Disney World, people are using crowdfunding to help raise money for nearly anything.

 Popular crowdfunding sites include GoFundMe, Kickstarter, YouCaring, and Indiegogo.
 Experts estimate that more than $34 billion has been raised globally via crowdfunding sites, with that number expected to hit $300 billion by 2015.
 Additionally, more than 191 crowdfunding sites operate in the U.S. These numbers tell of a real trend in terms of online fundraising.

 While some crowdfunding sites are being used to raise money to back a new business or creative venture, other sites are becoming increasingly utilized for users to raise money to cover unexpected financial emergencies, such as medical bills, an unexpected death, even veterinary bills.